MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

 [^sztorc]: The earliest writing about this framework I am aware of is in Paul Sztorc’s [Security Budget in the Long Run](https://www.truthcoin.info/blog/security-budget/).

-[^feemarket]: This is one of the reasons I get so uppity about the term “fee market”.
-It is a misnomer because there is not a "market" for "fees".
-Rather, fees are just how one pays for blockspace, which is the good for which a market exists.
-I suspect that this misnomer misdirects people away from thinking about blockspace as the good being bid for, and its continued usage is likely bad for broader comprehension of this topic.

 [^headerdata]: A caveat here: as was [pointed out to me](https://twitter.com/notgrubles/status/1540032047158378501) by Grubles, it is possible to use (and thereby derive economic value from) bitcoin by only referring to the data freely available in block headers, which generates zero extra demand for BTC or blockspace.
 This suggests that a truly complete picture of bitcoin is as a *three*-good system - two private goods (BTC and blockspace) and one [public good](https://www.investopedia.com/terms/p/public-good.asp) (block header data).
 It seems apparent, however, that the value independently provided by block headers is negligible compared to the value provided by blockspace and BTC, so I suggest that it can safely be ignored in most cases and the "two-good system" framework can be used with high precision.